bijoy26/nano-box/nano-basics.md

 ## Block Lattice Design

-### - Nano's ledger is built on a data-structure called a "Block Lattice."
+### - Nano's ledger is built on a data-structure called a "Block Lattice".
 ### - Every account (private/public key pair) has their own blockchain (account-chain).
 Only the holder of the private key may sign and publish blocks to their own account-chain.
 ### - Each block represents a transaction.
 ### - Only two actions - SEND and RECEIVE funds